-Why Queen Elizabeth II Almost Wasn't Queen at All
+Why Princess Elizabeth Was Almost Never Queen Elizabeth II at All

 by James Hunt

-The birth of Prince Edward's child, whether male or female, would have shuffled both his brother and niece (Prince Albert and Princess Elizabeth) down the line of succession, putting them both further from the top job.
-Indeed, this is exactly what happened to the current Prince Harry when Prince George was born: he went from being third in line to the throne after his father and brother, to fourth after his newly inserted nephew.
-(And the birth of Princess Charlotte means he's now fifth in line.)
+The birth of Prince Edward's child, whether male or female, would have shuffled both his brother and niece (Prince Albert and Princess Elizabeth) down the line of succession, putting them both farther from the top job.

 But despite the possibility, that didn't happen.
-George VI produced no more children and died in 1952.
+George VI produced no more children and died on February 6, 1952.
 His eldest daughter was crowned Queen Elizabeth II, defying the expectations of her birth to become one of Britain's most popular, well-regarded, and longest-reigning monarchs.
-Though to some constitutional scholars, she'll always be the Queen who almost wasn't.
+Though to some constitutional scholars, she'll always be the queen who almost wasn't.

 This story originally ran in 2017; it has been updated for 2022.